 Note.
 LUSAS Modeller works on a define and assign basis where attributes are first defined, then assigned to features of the model.
-This can be done either in a step-by-step fashion for each attribute or by defining all attributes first and then assigning all in turn to the model.
+This can be done either in a step-bystep fashion for each attribute or by defining all attributes first and then assigning all in turn to the model.

-Attributes, once defined, are displayed in the Streeview.
-Unassigned attributes appear 'greyed-out'.

-Attributes are then assigned to features by dragging an attribute dataset from the Treeview onto features previously selected in the model view window.
+- ❑ Attributes, once defined, are displayed in the ♣ Treeview.
+Unassigned attributes appear as a grey colour. - □ Attributes are then assigned to features by dragging an attribute dataset from the ♣ Treeview onto features previously selected in the model view window.